williamslab/ped-sim/README.md

 `#copies` gives the number of replicated simulations of the given pedigree structure to produce.
-These pedigrees will all have the same structure but will descend from different founders and so be independent.
+These pedigrees will all have the same structure but will descend from different founders, with different randomized sex assignments of the founders, and so be independent.

 `#generations` indicate the total number of generations in the pedigree.

 `name` gives the name of the pedigree, which must be unique for each pedigree structure in a given simulation run (i.e., a given dat file).
-This is used for generating the simulated individuals' sample ids (see below).
+The simulator uses this to generate the simulated individuals' sample ids (details in the "Sample ids for simulated individuals" section below).

 After this first line, the dat file lists simulation details corresponding to various generations in the pedigree.
 Each such line has the following format:

-    generation# #samples_to_print <#branches>
+    generation# #samples_to_print [#branches]

 `generation#` gives an integer value for the pedigree generation number.
 This value can range from 1 (the earliest generation) to the total number of generations included in the pedigree, as listed on the first line of the specification (`#generations` just above).

-`#samples_to_print` indicates how many samples should be printed from each branch in the indicated generation.
-Note that the number of samples to print does not change the number of branches: it merely allows for more offspring to be simulated in the extant branches.
-Each branch has the same parents, so multiple members of a given branch will be full siblings of each other.
+`#samples_to_print` indicates how many samples the simulator should print from each branch in the indicated generation.
+Note that the number of samples to print does not change the number of branches: it merely allows for more offspring to be simulated in the branches.
+Members of each branch have the same parents, so multiple members of a given branch will be full siblings of each other.
 As described further next, the branch count controls how many people in that generation reproduce to form the next generation.

 `#branches` is an optional field.
-In all generations but the last, exactly one member of each branch reproduces with a single non-founder to produce at least one or more offspring in a branch in the next generation.
+In all generations but the last, exactly one member of each branch reproduces with a single founder to produce at least one or more offspring in a branch in the next generation.
 By default, for `full` and `half` type pedigrees, generation 2 contains two branches, each with one offspring of the parents in generation 1.
 (The members of these two